Industries Where Training is Essential

 For higher education, you may find a master’s degree gives you the edge when looking for teaching positions.
 If you are looking to teach at university, you will need to possess a PhD in your chosen subject, which will have taken another 4 years to complete after 1 year of taking your master’s.
 Some university doctors will go on to become professors, which requires publication and global recognition in your chosen field.
 Every university will need to show they employ sufficient numbers of professors to attract the best students.

 For those with a leaning towards the sciences, biology, chemistry, and physics, a career as a doctor may be possible.
 You need to bear in mind that you will require top grades in these subjects at A-Level, Advanced Placement level, or your country’s equivalent to enter medical school.
 It is very competitive, despite the amount of work that will be involved to succeed.
 You are looking at at least 5 years initially and then subsequent training after that as you branch into your chosen field of medicine.
 You will have the choice of working in a hospital or general practice, or as a surgeon.
 Specialist areas you can choose include colorectal, breast surgery, vascular, ophthalmology, plastic surgery, etc. Dentistry is a possible option in a hospital as well as in private practice.
 A dentist’s training is at least as long as a doctor’s.
-A vet will train as long to learn animal anatomy and how to treat animals.
-So, if you have that caring side and have the aptitude for all things scientific, then medicine is certainly an occupation to consider.
+Becoming a healthcare worker in whatever section you choose, can come with its perks.
+For instance, you can access mortgage loans (visit https://www.leveragerx.com/physician-mortgage-loans/ for examples), and life insurance to name a few, purely because of the job you are in.
+So all that studying for all those years can pay off!
+You might find you qualify for help with housing, during your study years as a student and for many other reasons.
+This is because this profession is so sought after, highly regarded and necessary within every aspect of life, that those who work in this industry need to be protected and living comfortably to do their job properly.
+Of course, this work extends to the likes of animals too.
+You will find that a vet will train just as long to learn animal anatomy and how to treat animals.
+Especially as each animal has different biology according to its species.
+Although vet jobs are aplenty, you will need the necessary training to qualify for the job.
+Alternatively, animal research is considered an important area that contributes to medical innovation and specialty.
+There are various career options when it comes to animal research such as wildlife biologists, genetic counselors, biophysicists, and so on.
+In case you are looking for animal research jobs in the UK or any other area, there are various job portals that you could fall back on.
+So, if you have the aptitude for all things scientific, then medicine is certainly an occupation to consider.
 It takes a lifetime to learn but will reward you with a fulfilling career.

 If you have more of an eye for design and like drawing, then you might like to consider a career as an architect.
 It is also a long training.
 A degree will be required in architecture to satisfy an ARB (Architects Registration Board) and you should be good at maths.
 If you enjoyed algebra, trigonometry, and geometry at school, then you already have the kind of mathematical brain required.
 An aptitude for design and an appreciation of architectural form will be useful.
 Studying subjects previously such as fine art or art history and technical drawing will help.